 - Diet soda (even though it says no carbs and sugar on the label, it’s filled with harmful artificial sweeteners)

 - Soda “zeros” like Coke Zero and Pepsi Zero

-The sugar content in fruit juice is too high, so all juices will kick you out keto.
+The sugar content in fruit juice is too high, so all juices will kick you out of ketosis.

-- Orange juice.
-One cup of orange juice will cost you nearly 26 grams of carbohydrates and 21 grams of sugar[*].
+- Orange juice — one cup will cost you nearly 26 grams of carbohydrates and 21 grams of sugar[*]

-Gatorade, Powerade, Vitamin Water and energy drinks are advertised as health products but are packed with sugar.
+Even though Gatorade, Powerade, Vitamin Water, and energy drinks are advertised as health products, they’re sugar powerhouses.
 (Pro tip: To make a homemade electrolyte beverage, all you need is plain coconut water and a pinch of sea salt.)

-A lemon lime Gatorade contains 0% juice, is sweetened with dextrose and sugar and contains 31 grams of carbs and 29 grams of sugar[*].
+A lemon-lime Gatorade contains 0% juice, sweeteners of dextrose and sugar, and contains 31 grams of carbs and 29 grams of sugar[*].

 Sugar-Laden Coffee Drinks

-- Lattes with syrup added, including pumpkin spice lattes, caramel lattes, chai lattes and even vanilla lattes
+- Lattes with added syrup, including pumpkin spice lattes, caramel lattes, chai lattes, and vanilla lattes

 - Coffee or espresso with low-fat or skim milk